 And finally, let me know if something can be improved.

 The PDFs were generated from a PostScript program.
 The obvious reason to play with the PostScript is to change the scale.
 Download the PostScript program (which is a text file).
-Open with a text editor, which ideally would be a code editor (on a Mac perhaps Alpha X, on a PC perhaps NotePad++).
+Open with a text editor, which ideally would be a code editor (on a Mac perhaps Sublime Text 3 followed by a technical step; on a PC perhaps NotePad++).
 You need to set one Sun-something distance.
 The something is chosen by /ParticularBodyDeterminingScaling 7 def, in which 1 = Mercury, …, 7 = Saturn, ….
 The distance is set by /ParticularBodyDistance 120 def, the number being a distance in metres.
+The language is set by /OutputLanguage /EN def, valid possibilities currently being /EN and /PT.
 And the paper size is chosen by /InternationalPaperSizes true def, in which true = A4, and false = 8½″×11″.

 Next the modified PostScript needs to be ‘distilled’ to PDF.
 If you have Adobe Distiller (part of Adobe Professional), use that.
 If not, but have an Apple Mac, open the modified PostScript with Mac Preview and Save As… PDF.
 Failing that, upload it to ps2pdf.com or online2pdf.com/convert-ps-to-pdf.